What Is the New Car Loan Interest Deduction and Do You Qualify?

 Congress could extend the deduction beyond 2028, modify the income thresholds, change the US assembly requirement, or adjust the $10,000 cap.

-Any changes would typically apply to future tax years, not retroactively.
-If you finance a qualifying vehicle during 2025-2028, you should get the benefit for those years regardless of future law changes.
+Any changes would typically apply to later tax years, not retroactively.
+If you finance a qualifying vehicle during 2025-2028, you should get the benefit for those years regardless of later law changes.

 What You Should Do Now